Computer Classrooms and Available Software

 Software Available to Staff and Faculty

 Staff and Faculty are provided with a basic toolset of applications which are generally sufficient for most purposes.
-The core software suite is Microsoft Office (Word, Excel, PowerPoint, Publisher, OneNote, and Access).
+The core software suite is Microsoft Office (Word, Excel, PowerPoint, Access, Outlook, Publisher, and OneNote).
 SCT BANNER is the Enterprise MIS program for managing most student and business data, and Blackboard is the core application used as a learning management system (LMS) for online teaching support.
+Digication provides a platform for additional course development and a archive for housing students’ ePortfolio work.

 Some offices use additional applications for special needs.
 Staff or faculty may make a request to the Technology Resources Committee for software applications outside the normal toolset.